-Life after a stroke can have many complications for both the stroke sufferer and their family.
-It is understandable people who suffer a stroke would have questions and concerns about the future, including whether or not they can purchase life insurance.
+Because of the possible long-lasting effects of a stroke, it’s understandable people who have suffered one would have questions and concerns about the future, including whether or not they can purchase life insurance.

 Every 40 seconds in America, someone has a stroke.
 Individuals who have had a stroke are at high risk to have additional strokes.
-Women are also at a higher risk to have strokes; women have double the amount of strokes than men every year.
+Women are also at a higher risk for strokes; women have double the amount of strokes than men every year.

 Other people who are at high risk for stroke are those who: